oxidecomputer/humility/README.md

 #### Set, reset, toggle

 To change the state of a pin (or pins), specify the pin (or pins) and the desired command.
-For example, to toggle the state on pin 14 on port B:
+For example, to toggle the state on pin PIO0_17:

 ```console
 $ humility lpc55gpio --toggle --pins PIO0_17